As COVID spread hits chicken-pox level, forecasts vary on 'normal' life resuming in Oklahoma

 “I really hope that you or your loved ones don’t get in a car crash or have a heart attack or get a stroke,” he said his message would be to those who don’t want to hear about COVID.
 “When a hospital is full, it’s full.
 And we are just in a very tense situation right now.”

-Dr. Bruce Dart, Tulsa Health Department's executive director, in a media briefing Thursday with local officials said he and his colleagues empathize with so many who are sad, tired, frustrated and worried.
+Bruce Dart, Tulsa Health Department’s executive director, said in a media briefing Thursday with local officials that he and his colleagues empathize with so many who are sad, tired, frustrated and worried.

 Dart called it “daunting” to know that more is required of each individual to end the pandemic but repeatedly emphasized that the safe, effective and free vaccines are the best way out.